 Who: NCHRC is a comprehensive harm reduction program.
-NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, gender, STIs, HIV and hepatitis.
-NCHRC also provides resources and support to the law enforcement, public health and provider communities.
-Vision: We believe that the key to bringing law enforcement, sex workers, crack smokers, injection drug users and others who engage in high-risk activities and services closer to prevention and health services is to treat every person, regardless of their circumstance or condition, with dignity and respect.
+NCHRC engages in grassroots advocacy, resource development, coalition building and direct services for people impacted by drug use, sex work, overdose, gender, STIs, HIV, and hepatitis.
+NCHRC also provides resources and support to the law enforcement, public health, and provider communities.
+Vision: We believe that the key to bringing law enforcement, sex workers, crack smokers, injection drug users and others who engage in high-risk activities and services closer to prevention and health services are to treat every person, regardless of their circumstance or condition, with dignity and respect.
 NCHRC’s nonjudgmental approach allows our members to move through a process of self- discovery, and self-empowerment at their own pace.
 By developing relationships based on honesty, community, tolerance, and cooperation, our staff helps people live healthier and more fulfilling lives while raising the health index of the community.
 What is Harm Reduction: Harm reduction refers to a range of public health policies designed to reduce the harmful consequences associated with drug use, sex work, and other high-risk activities.
 Harm reduction is an alternative and, in some cases, a complement to the more conventional approaches of demand and supply reduction.

 Why Harm Reduction Works: – Provides a space for people to be open about their drug use and sexual behavior so it’s not hidden, perpetuating feelings of isolation – Values people and their expertise so they feel empowered to determine and voice their own hierarchy of need and next steps are clear between provider and participants – It is rooted in evidence-based practices that have shown decreases in health and social harms – Keeps individuals engaged in care if they relapse and at any stage in their drug use